Real Estate Agent Fees & Commission

 Commission Amount by State

-View Fees & Commission by State
+View Real Estate Agent Fees & Commission by State in Australia

-Commissions + Fees by City
+Real Estate Agent Commissions & Fees by Capital City in Australia

 It’s not just Australia’s states that dictate a difference of commission rates.
 We also see commissions and fee difference in different cities.
 You’ll also notice a difference in commissions in metropolitan areas compared with regional areas.
 In general, you’ll pay less commission in a metropolitan area, and there is one key reason for this reduced commission rate.
 Metropolitan areas have more properties going up for sale on the market and so in order to compete in this market, the agents are forced to lower their rates.
 In the same way, a regional real estate agent is unlikely to have as much competition and so can afford to compete at a rate that they feel is fair and accurate.
 The competitive market in cities means that we see a natural difference in the highest average and lowest commission rates per city.